What is Vestibular Rehabilitation?

 Vestibular rehabilitation exercises (or vestibular physiotherapy) is a form of physical therapy that addresses brain injuries, balance issues, motion disorders and many other vestibular disorders.
 It is an effective exercise-based treatment program designed to reduce vertigo and dizziness, gase instability, and imbalance/falls.

 Whether it’s benign paroxysmal positional vertigo, POTS, vestibular neuritis, inner ear crystals, mal de debarquement syndrome, Meniere’s disease, superior canal dehiscence or post-concussion syndrome that’s causing your imbalance, identifying and addressing the cause is essential.

 Our research grade balance testing technology helps us better understand what treatment is beneficial for your particular condition.
 When necessary, we work with a number of healthcare providers to ensure the best possible outcome and to help you back on the road to recovery.
 When assessing whether or not vestibular rehabilitation is for you, our physical therapist will review your medical history and proceed to assess:

 - Positional Testing and inner ear exam

-In addition to the common symptoms of vertigo and dizziness, those with a balance issue can suffer from nausea, reduced ability to focus, and anxiety or depression.
+In addition to the common symptoms of vertigo and dizziness, those suffering from balance issues can suffer from nausea, reduced ability to focus, anxiety and/or depression.
 The goal of vestibular physiotherapy is to train the brain into relying on other reference points for balance outside of the vestibular system by using a combination of specialized exercises and equipment.